All The Other Voices

 Saturday, October 11, 3 a.m.

 Opinion, judgment, doubts and excuses rattled around in her head every moment of every day—sometimes loud, sometimes quiet.
-But the voices were always there.
-And, with every lie Marina embraced, something inside of her died.
+The voices were always there.
+With every lie Marina embraced, something inside of her died.

-A counselor once told her that she might have a compulsive need to recreate abandonment.
-But Marina felt like she had to keep her heart protected.
-She believed that if Michael—or anybody else, for that matter—really knew her, they probably wouldn’t want her around.
-She was absolutely sure about that.
+A counselor once told her she might have a compulsive need to recreate abandonment.
+Marina felt like she had to keep her heart protected.
+She believed that if Michael—or anybody else, for that matter—really knew her, they wouldn’t want her around.
+She was sure about that.

-But Michael’s love for her seemed almost unconditional.
+Michael’s love for her seemed unconditional.
 His devotion was clear to everyone who knew them—except Marina.
-Marina had learned early in life not to allow herself to be vulnerable.
+She had learned early in life not to allow herself to be vulnerable.
 When you grow up in an unpredictable home—one filled with mixed messages, erratic emotions and physical threats to your safety—you learn to be careful.

-Tonight, the pain of her past came calling.
-Just after midnight she had awakened from a nightmare.
+Tonight the pain of her past came calling.
+Just after midnight she awakened from a nightmare.
 In the dream, her brother was still alive, and Marina was fiercely trying to get to him.
-But no matter how hard she tried, she couldn’t reach him.
+No matter how hard she tried, she couldn’t reach him.
 Her father kept getting in the way.
-And, just like when she was a child, Marina was powerless to save her family.
+Just like when she was a child, Marina was powerless to save her family.

 It was no secret Marina hated her father.
 That she blamed him for what happened.
 Marina’s silence was her way of punishing him for not being enough of a man.